Maps

 Cell

-The more entries you have in a map, the bigger compute fees you’ll get.
-Thus, working with large maps makes compute fees tough to predict and manage.
+The more entries you have in a map, the higher compute fees you will incur.
+Thus, working with large maps makes compute fees difficult to predict and manage.

 -

-Using a large map in a single contract doesn’t allow to distribute its workload.
-Hence, it can make the overall performance much worse compared to using a smaller map and a bunch of interacting smart contracts.
+Using a large map in a single contract does not allow distributing its workload.
+Hence, this can significantly degrade overall performance compared to using a smaller map along with multiple interacting smart contracts.

-To resolve such issues you can set an upper-bound restriction on a map as a constant and check against it every time you’re setting a new value to the map:
+To resolve such issues, you can set an upper-bound restriction on a map as a constant and check against it every time you set a new value in the map:

 contract Example { // Declare a compile-time constant upper-bound for our map const MaxMapSize: Int = 42;